Slow or Poor Infant Weight Gain

 Determining slow or poor infant weight gain

 Weight gain is one of many signs of good health in the breastfeeding baby.
-Sometimes, a perfectly healthy baby simply gains weight slowly because it’s just his or her own unique growth pattern.
+Sometimes, a perfectly healthy baby simply gains weight slowly.
+It could just be their own unique growth pattern.
 In other cases, there’s a problem that may or may not be easy to identify.
 If your baby isn’t gaining weight according to certain patterns, you and your baby should be checked by your healthcare provider and a certified lactation consultant.
-To find out is slow weight gain is your baby’s natural growth pattern or the result of something else, your provider will ask you a lot of questions about both you and your baby.
+Your provider will ask you a lot of questions about both you and your baby.
+This is to find out if slow weight gain is your baby’s natural growth pattern or the result of something else.

 Don’t panic if your baby’s weight gain is ever a concern.
-Whether slow weight gain is related to your baby’s natural pattern or some other factor, it’s almost always best for your baby to keep breastfeeding.
+It’s almost always best for your baby to keep breastfeeding This is true whether slow weight gain is related to your baby’s natural pattern or some other factor.

 A baby who is a natural slow gainer still gains weight steadily, though slowly:

 Grows in length and head circumference according to typical rates of growth